-Carcinogenesis, Mutagenesis, and Impairment of Fertility
+Carcinogenesis, Mutagenesis, And Impairment Of Fertility

 Use In Specific Populations

-The pharmacokinetics of DOXIL (doxorubicin hcl liposome injection) has not been adequately evaluated in patients with hepatic impairment.
+The pharmacokinetics of DOXIL has not been adequately evaluated in patients with hepatic impairment.
 Doxorubicin is eliminated in large part by the liver.
-Thus, DOXIL (doxorubicin hcl liposome injection) dosage should be reduced in patients with impaired hepatic function [see DOSAGE AND ADMINISTRATION].
+Reduce DOXIL for serum bilirubin of 1.2 mg/dL or higher.This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 7/8/2008
+Last reviewed on RxList: 3/10/2015